nikkilocke/CodeFirstWebFramework/contentFiles/Api.md

 ##### Summary

 Create a Namespace object for the server.
-Looks for a class called "Namespace" in the server's Namespace which is a subclass of Namespace, and has a constructor accepting a single ServerConfig argument.
+Looks for a class called "Namespace" in the server's Namespace which is a subclass of CodeFirstWebFramework.Namespace, and has a constructor accepting a single ServerConfig argument.
 If not found, creates a base Namespace object